joduba/photo-organizer-cli/snippets.md

+# Code snippets & references
-# Those are a bunch of code snipets from other repos and example that I may want to use some day
+Those are a bunch of code snipets from other repos and example that I may want to use some day

 ## From "github.com/rwcarlsen/goexif/exif"